apache/beam/website/www/site/content/en/documentation/basics.md

 # Basics of the Beam model

-Suppose you have a data processing engine that can pretty easily process graphs of operations.
-You want to integrate it with the Beam ecosystem to get access to other languages, great event time processing, and a library of connectors.
-You need to know the following core vocabulary:
+Apache Beam is a unified model for defining both batch and streaming data-parallel processing pipelines.
+To get started with Beam, you'll need to understand an important set of core concepts:

  * [_Pipeline_](#pipeline) - A pipeline is a graph of transformations that a user constructs that defines the data processing they want to do.